 Reptiles, amphibians, and other ectotherms use external heat sources in their environment to regulate their body temperatures.
 Ectothermic (also called poikilothermic) animals are often called "cold-blooded" which is a bit of a misnomer as they often maintain quite high body temperatures (sometimes higher than mammals).
 In the wild, ectotherms move around within their habitat (from sunlight to shade, or from above ground to burrows, for example) to regulate their body temperature.
 If they get too cool, their metabolism slows (and in conditions that are too hot or too cold, enter states of inactivity or hibernation).

-Maintaining the appropriate temperature is vital to bodily functions such as digestion.
+Maintaining the appropriate temperature is vital to bodily functions such as digestion and brumation.
 When keeping ectothermic animals, it is important to provide the proper temperature conditions in order for the animal to grow and thrive.

 How to Set Up a Thermal Gradient

 Simply stated, you provide a gradient by providing heat at one end of a terrarium or enclosure.
 Whether you use heat mats, basking lights, heat lamps, ceramic heating elements, or a combination of these, they should all be placed at one end of the tank.
 This produces a natural gradient where it is warmer at one end or the other.